scisdev/better_pattern_lock/README.md

 You can hide content behind a visual password.
 You can use it as a kind of spoiler alert or a content gate.
-You can use it in a login flow.
-Etc!
+You can use it in a login flow, etc.

 ## Usage